Skip to content

 group_by

 Optional groupings to break down the results by.
-Must be supplied as a dictionary of the form:
+If supplied, must be a dictionary of the form:

 {